edgedb/edgedb/docs/guides/migrations/index.rst

 Schema migrations
 =================

-Welcome to the guide to EdgeDB migrations!
+Welcome to the guide to Gel migrations!
 Let's get started.

 .. toctree::
     :maxdepth: 2